sondrah/LP-register/README.md

 # LP-register
 Localhosted web application with overview of all your LPs.
-Christmas present for my parents, christmas 2016
+Christmas present for my parents, christmas 2016.
+Written in PHP and HTML.

 ## Requirments & Set Up
 You need XAMPP installed.